Deepcoder2905/Crime-Cast-Forecasting/README.md

 ## Project Overview

-The goal of this project is to forecast the likelihood of crimes occurring in various locations based on historical data.
+The goal of this project is to forecast the categories of crimes occurring in various locations based on historical data.
 The models used include Random Forest, XGBoost Classifier, Bagging Classifier with Decision Tree, and Gradient Boosting Classifier.
 We compare these models based on accuracy, precision, recall, and other relevant metrics.

 ## Dataset